pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines.md

 These logs present an extremely detailed, timestamped record of completion and status items from the commissioning process.
 See the article on [Logging](/t/maas-logging/nnnn) for more details on how to read and interpret these logs.

+* how to find machine hardware and test logs
 <a href="#heading--hardware-tests"><h2 id="heading--hardware-tests">How to find machine hardware & test logs</h2></a>

 This tab presents a summary of tests run against this particular machine.
 You can view the summary report, or choose the "View details" dropdown to get details on any particular tests: